Looking for a quick way to test your network speed? Well, you can always use a service like speedtest. Their results are accurate.

 #2 If there is a problem with your router, then you will neither be able to ping any website or your router.

 You can quickly check your internet connectivity on your Android using PingTool.
 This app not only lets you ping a website but also do a port scan, whois look and has WiFi scanner.
-Much better than speedtest android app.
+Much better than the speedtest Android app.